 And with FastPass access, you won’t need to.

-If your dream is to see Disneyland in all its holiday glory, I hope these tips will help you plan that trip.
+If your dream is to experience a Disneyland Christmas, I hope these tips will help you plan that trip.

 Was it still perfect?
 YES!